lkesteloot/unsong/unsong.md

 The New York Stock Exchange rose by perfect integer amounts eleven days in a row.
 An obstetrician published an article in an obscure medical journal claiming that the kicks of unborn children, interpreted as Morse Code, formed unspeakable and blood-curdling messages.

-<i>(“And from the crew of Apollo 8, we close with good night, good luck, a Merry Christmas – and God bless all of – ” [sudden burst of static, then silence])</i>
+<i>(“And from the crew of Apollo 8, we close with good night, good luck, a Merry Christmas – and God bless all of – ” [open-bracket]sudden burst of static, then silence])</i>

 #### II.